Our Scholar Network

 Professor of Landscape Architecture, Director of Natural Learning Initiative, College of Design, NC State University

 Robin Moore, Dipl Arch, MCP, ASLA, holds degrees in architecture (London University) and urban planning (MIT), and for most of his career has worked in the field of landscape architecture as an educator, researcher, and consultant.
 Moore is an international authority on the design of children's play and learning environments, user needs research, and participatory public open space design.
-He has won many awards for his contributions to the field of design. and is the author or co-author of several books and numerous articles on the use of the outdoor environment by children and youth and families, and their involvement in the planning and design process.
+He has won many awards for his contributions to the field of design. and is the author or co-author of several books and numerous articles on the use of the outdoor environment by children and families, and their involvement in the planning and design process.
 He was the principal investigator for the US Access Board update of the Uniform Federal Accessibility Standards for Children's Environments.
-Professor Moore is past president of the International Association for the Child's Right to Play (IPA), and for twenty years was editor of the IPA magazine, PlayRights.
+He is past president of the International Association for the Child's Right to Play (IPA), and for twenty years was editor of the IPA magazine, PlayRights.

 Areas of Discipline: Landscape Architecture & Planning